-Our 8/8% senior notes due 2012 and 7/8% notes due 2013 restrict the payment of cash dividends or distributions, the purchase of equity interests or the purchase, redemption, defeasance or acquisition of debt subordinated to the 8/8% senior notes due 2012 and 7/8% notes due 2013.
+Our 8/8% senior notes due 2012 and 7/8% notes due 2013 restrict the payment of cash dividends or distributions, the purchase of equity interests or the purchase, redemption, defeasance or acquisition of debt subordinated to the 81/8% senior notes due 2012 and 71/8% notes due 2013.
 The notes also restrict the incurrence of debt, or the issuance of disqualified stock, as defined, with certain exceptions, provided that we may incur debt or issue disqualified stock if, immediately after such incurrence or issuance, the ratio of the aggregate principal amount of all outstanding indebtedness of AREP and its subsidiaries on a consolidated basis to the tangible net worth of AREP and its subsidiaries on a consolidated basis would have been less than 1.75 to 1.0.
-As of December 31, 2004, such ratio was 0.46 to 1.0, and 0.79 to 1.0 giving pro forma effect to the issuance of the 7/8% notes due 2013.
+At March 31, 2005, such ratio was 0.76 to 1.0.
 In addition, both issues of notes require that on each quarterly determination date that the Fixed Charge Coverage Ratio of us and the guarantor of the notes (currently only AREH) for the four consecutive fiscal quarters most recently completed prior to such quarterly determination date be at least 1.5 to 1.0.
-For the four quarters ended December 31, 2004, such ratio was 2.99 to 1.0.
+For the four quarters ended March 31, 2005, such ratio was 2.44 to 1.0.
 If the ratio is less than 1.5 to 1.0, we will be deemed to have satisfied this test if there is deposited cash, which together with cash previously deposited for such purpose and not released, equal to the amount of interest payable on the notes for one year.
 If at any subsequent quarterly determination date, the ratio is at least 1.5 to 1.0, such deposited funds will be released to us.
 The notes also require, on each quarterly determination date, that the ratio of total unencumbered assets, as defined, to the principal amount of unsecured indebtedness, as defined, be greater than 1.5 to 1.0 as of the last day of the most recently completed fiscal quarter.
-As of December 31, 2004, such ratio was 5.38 to 1.0, and 2.27 to 1.0, giving pro forma effect to the issuance of the $7^1/8\%$ notes due 2013.
+As of March 31, 2005, such ratio was 2.90 to 1.0.
 The notes also restrict the creation of liens, mergers, consolidations and sales of substantially all of our assets, and transactions with affiliates.
-As of December 31, 2004, based upon these tests, on a pro forma basis, giving effect to the issuance of the $7^1/8\%$ notes due 2013, we and AREH could have incurred up to approximately \$1.1 billion of additional indebtedness.
+As of March 31, 2005, based upon these tests, we and AREH could have incurred up to approximately \$1.5 billion of additional indebtedness.

-Notes issued by GB Holdings and Atlantic Holdings also contain restrictions on dividends and distributions and loans to us, as well as other transactions with us.
 The operating subsidiary of NEG Holding, of which we have agreed to acquire a membership interest, has a credit agreement which contains covenants that have the effect of restricting dividends or distributions.
 These, together with the ACEP indenture and the indenture governing the notes, likely will preclude our receiving payments from the operations of our principal hotel and casino and certain of our oil and gas properties.